leonp/thisdaysportion/_links/is-the-stereotypical-image-of-red-wall-residents-actually-accurate.md

 It’s not just the current Labour leadership that decided to treat “the North” as a stereotypical, illiberal whole – in Starmer’s case by hoiking flags to every available surface in Hartlepool.

-Seeing voters in terms of their and their community’s economic interests rather than some Facebook-inflated cultural war has potential – a step in the front foor with the people who didn’t vote for you last time round.
+Seeing voters in terms of their and their community’s economic interests rather than some Facebook-inflated cultural war has potential – a step in the front door with the people who didn’t vote for you last time round.